visual design - Featured Image

 Dots, Lines, and Shapes

-Every single design you can think of can be presented using dots, lines, and shapes.
+Every design you can think of can be presented using dots, lines, and shapes.
 They are the most basic of building blocks used in the design.
 Put a pencil on the paper, and you get a dot.
-Connect two dots, and have a line.
+Connect two dots and have a line.
 Connect three dots, and you can create a triangle.

 Of course, you don’t have to create straight lines.
 If you take two lines and curve them in the right way, you get the shape of one of the most famous logos of all time — the Swoosh, Nike’s logo.
 You can make shapes in different ways than just by curving lines, though, but we’ll get to that.